ileanmjr88/ileanmjr88/README.md

 TBD

 ## Hobbies
-On my spare time I do make time to have fun!
-Recently for the past year I have been playing golf whenever I get a chance.
-It gets me outdoors and it has been a way to clear my head.
-I also like to take picture, I am no professional but I like using as much as natural light as possible.
-I do also my gaming needs, I love playing role playing games, favorite games in reacent years are: **God of War, Ghost of Tsushima, Horizon, Spider-man.**
+In my spare time, I make it a priority to have fun and recharge.
+Over the past year, I’ve taken up golf whenever I get the chance.
+It’s a fantastic way to get outdoors, clear my mind, and challenge myself.
+Photography is another hobby I enjoy—while I’m not a professional, I love experimenting with natural light to capture moments as authentically as possible.

-I also haven't travelled but the little I have I absolutely loved walking all through Barecelona, Spain.
+Gaming is also a big part of my downtime.
+I’m a fan of role-playing games, and some of my favorite titles in recent years include God of War, Ghost of Tsushima, Horizon, and Spider-Man.

+Though I haven’t traveled extensively, the experiences I’ve had have left a lasting impression.
+For example, I absolutely loved wandering through the streets of Barcelona, Spain—it was an incredible blend of history, culture, and beauty that I hope to explore further in the future.